Benefits Administration Manual - Long Term Disability

 914. Completion of LTD Enrollment Form

 Enrollment in the LTD Program requires completion of the Long Term Disability Enrollment Authorization (SI 7533D-643146).
 The last digit of the form number indicates the most recent revision and will change as the form is updated.
-Enrollment forms and LTD informational brochures can be obtained from CalHR, Benefits Division.
+Enrollment forms and LTD informational brochures can be obtained from CalHR, Benefits and Training Division.
 Correctly prepared forms (processed through personnel offices) received at the SCO by the 10th of the month will be effective the first of the following month, provided a premium has been deducted from the employee's pay warrant.
 Employees cannot receive a retroactive effective date.
 If the employee is absent from work due to a disability on the date the insurance would otherwise have become effective, the effective date will be deferred.
 The insurance will not become effective until the employee works one regular working day.

 Employee - Section A